 The concepts you’ll learn here are often less specific to Ruby itself and more widely applicable to any object-oriented language.
 That’s because the fundamental concepts are just that… fundamental.
 Don’t repeat yourself.
 Modularize your code.
 Have your classes and methods only do one thing.
 Show as little of your interfaces to the world as you can.
 Don’t make methods or classes heavily dependent on each other.
-Be lazy.
 These will take some time and practice to implement effectively, but you’ll already be taking a big step towards creating high quality code just by finishing up this section.

 - You will learn about classes.

-- You will learn about Methods.
+- You will learn about methods.